 - 1 whole butternut squash

-- a pinch of sea salt
+- Pinch of sea salt

-- powdered cinnamon
+- Powdered cinnamon

-- sugar or stevia to taste
+- Sugar or stevia to taste

 - Cut butternut squash in half first, length-wise.

-- and then peel it and remove all seeds.
+- Peel it and remove all seeds.

 - Cut it into medium size squares for faster cooking.